josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-At least one blank line must follow both the opening and closing `<div>` tags.
+At least one blank line must follow both the opening and closing `div` elements.
-A blank line before the closing `</div>` is conventional but not required.
+A blank line before the closing `/div` is conventional but not required.

 </div>